Neighborhood Guide: Cherry Creek, Denver

 The Cherry Creek art and culture scene make it the ideal place to host festivals.
 The annual Cherry Creeks Art Festival features interactive activities, live music and concerts, culinary exhibitions, and scores of artwork on display.
 Locals come out to support the arts and have fun over three days in July.
-The festival’s motto is "Art for Everyone" and works to raise more awareness and funding for arts education.
+The festival’s motto is "Art for Everyone," and the festival hosts work to raise more awareness and funding for arts education.

 Go Shopping in Cherry Creek

-The Cherry Creek Shopping Center is the place to be whether you're looking for a bite to eat or new hiking boots.
-Pick-up everything you need for your new Cherry Creek apartment at the center's Crate and Barrel and Room and Board.
+The Cherry Creek Shopping Center is the place to be, whether you're looking for a bite to eat or new hiking boots.
+Pick up everything you need for your new Cherry Creek apartment at the center's Crate and Barrel and Room and Board.
 For groceries, locals shop at nearby Whole Foods or specialty shops like the Truffle Cheese Shop.
 The latter also boasts a sister restaurant in the LoHi neighborhood called The Truffle Table.
-Great dining options are a priority for Cherry Creek locals with favorites like Barolo Grill, Fortune Wok to Table, Grind Kitchen & Watering Hole, and The Cherry Cricket among others.

 Is Cherry Creek Right For You?

-Cherry Creek is a smaller Denver neighborhood known for its luxury duplexes and townhomes.
+Denver’s cozy Cherry Creek neighborhood is known for its luxury duplexes and townhomes.
 Young professionals will feel right at home in Cherry Creek, as well as well-established families looking to settle into an urban lifestyle without compromising safety.

 Ready to find your next home in Denver?
 Take our quiz to start apartment hunting today!